Old Berrien County Courthouse Complex: History

-Berrien County was officially established in 1831, but failed to secure a county seat until 1837.
-County offices and courts bounced between Niles and St. Joseph before Berrien Springs was chosen for its central location.
-That same year, the county accepted the donation of property along Union Street and commissioned the construction of the first permanent county building - a two-story wooden jail.
+Berrien County was officially established in 1829, but was organized in 1831.
+County offices were hotly debated between Niles on one extreme of the county and St. Joseph on the other extreme of the county, before Berrien Springs was chosen in 1837 for its central location in the county making it easily accessible to all.
+That same year, the county accepted the donation of property along Union Street and commissioned the construction of the first permanent, county building - a two-story wooden jail in 1837 which was operational in 1838.
 After requesting bids in 1838, the county commissioners chose Gilbert B. Avery to construct the County Courthouse.
-Completed in 1839, the building served as both a site of government and as a community center for Berrien Springs residents.
+Completed in 1839, it was operational in April 1839 and the building served as both a site of government and as a community center for Berrien Springs and Berrien County residents.

 Over the next several decades, the county's growth impacted its operations, and the Commissioners were faced with the need for additional space.
 In 1860, the county once again turned to Gilbert Avery who designed the Records Building.
-Built by George Murdock, the one-story building also proved to be to small and a two-story addition was added in 1973.
+Built by George Murdock, the one-story building was quickly outgrown and a two-story addition was added in 1973.
 The county records were housed here along with the Registrar and the Probate Judge offices.
-With this addition, the complex stretched from Union Street to Madison Street and was now hemmed in on all four sides by roads.
+With this addition, the complex stretched from Union Street to Madison Street along North Cass Street, in Berrien Springs.

-Two more building was constructed by the County - the 1870 Sheriff's Office and the County Jail.
+Two more building was constructed by the County on this town square site - the 1870 Sheriff's Office and the second County Jail.
 As before, Avery was hired to design the building, although he ended up overseeing the construction after issues with the builder.
 The buildings were completed at the end of 1869, with the sheriff and his family moving into the building in January 1870.
-Once the prisoners being held at the old jail were moved to the new one, that building was then torn down.
+Once the prisoners being held at the old jail were moved to the new one, that former jail was converted into an outbuilding.
 With a small road passing through the property, visitors to the complex had easy access to each building on foot or by buggy.